nejcahtik/Real-Estate-Prediction/README.md

-Simple neural network for predicting real estate prices, and other comparable algorithms
+Neural network for predicting real estate prices, and other comparable algorithms